 What is a style?

 Styles are used to apply a format to text say font, size, justification, line spacing and tabs, for example to format headings and subheadings.
 They are quick and easy to apply and are useful if documents are to have a uniform layout.
 Another benefit of using styles is that text throughout a document can be changed quickly.
-For example, say all the headings have been formatted using a style and you want to change the size, by editing the style design, the headings will automatically change to reflect the alteration.
+Let’s, say all the headings have been formatted using a style and you want to change the size, by editing the style design, the headings will automatically change to reflect the alteration.

-Word 2002 for Windows provides a selection of ready prepared styles.
-However, if you prefer, you can create your own or edit existing ones if they don’t match your requirements.
-The following pages guide you through creating, editing and using styles in a document.

 Attaching a style to text